BellevueCollege/bc-sitka-spruce-department-theme/readme.md

   // any other styles here!
   ```

-1. In `webpack.config.js`, add a new entry point, setting the `block` flag to `true`, and passing in the file name without the extension.
+2. In `webpack.config.js`, add a new entry point, setting the `block` flag to `true`, and passing in the file name without the extension.
 Example: `...scssEntryPoint( 'mayflower-blocks-alert', true ),`
-1. In `functions.php`, enqueue the style by adding the block to the array within the `enqueue_block_styles()` function
+3. In `functions.php`, enqueue the style by adding the block to the array within the `enqueue_block_styles()` function

+### Block stylesheets - where they live, and why

+Styles for blocks live in two different places, depending on if they are blocks that are bundled with this theme, or if they are blocks that are part of a plugin like Mayflower Blocks.

+- For bundled blocks, the styles are with the block definition, in `src/blocks/[block-name]/style.scss` and `src/blocks/[block-name]/editor.scss`
+- For external blocks and core blocks, theme provided styles are in `src/scss/blocks`, with the naming convention of `namespace-name.scss`
+- For block-specific styles that are loaded globally (not sure why this would be needed, but just in case), they are also in `src/scss/blocks`, but the file names are proceeded by a `_`, aka `_namespace-name.scss`, to indicate that they are partial files.